-This is the first year of our Alumni Committee.
-It includes a team of ten elementary, middle and high school Changemakers alumni.
-Their purpose is to provide strategic direction to the Tulsa Changemakers organization and plan, execute, and measure a host of alumni programs through their four subcommittees: Career and College, Outreach, Elementary, and Communications and Branding.
+This was the first year of our Alumni Committee.
+It included a team of ten elementary, middle and high school Changemakers alumni.
+Their purpose was to provide strategic direction to the Tulsa Changemakers organization and plan, execute, and measure a host of alumni programs through their four subcommittees: Career and College, Outreach, Elementary, and Communications and Branding.